shubham16g/multi_image_picker_view/README.md

   addButtonTitle: /* Default title for AddButton */,
   addMoreButtonTitle: /* Default title for AddMoreButton */,
   gridDelegate: /* Your SliverGridDelegate */,
-  draggable: /* true or false, images can be reorderd by dragging by user or not, default true */,
   onDragBoxDecoration: /* BoxDecoration when item is dragging */,
   onChange: (images) {
     // callback to update images